 Hephaestus was the Olympian god of forging, fire and volcanoes.
-He is associated with artisans and craftsmen like blacksmiths, metal workers, stonemasons, carpenters and sculptors.
+He is the protector of artisans and craftsmen like blacksmiths, metal workers, stonemasons, carpenters and sculptors.

-Contrary to the other Olympic gods, Hephaestus was known to be ugly and deformed.
+Contrary to the other Olympic gods, Hephaestus was ugly and deformed.
 His own mother, Hera, was shocked at his appearance, and threw him off Olympus, which left him crippled.

 A skilled craftsman himself, Hephaestus created many wondrous inventions including Zeus’ thunderbolts and Athena’s shield.
 He also used unique materials and precious metals to build the magnificent palaces on Olympus.